- You Are In:

 Why was the wastewater charge introduced?

 Before April 2011, all funds for the maintenance and extension of the wastewater network had to be requested from the States of Guernsey's central revenue fund.
 As the pressure on finances grew and the number of projects in need of States' funding increased, it was decided that the wastewater infrastructure needed to develop some financial self-sufficiency.
 There was also a belief that the whole water business needed to be run on commercial lines, which would in turn reduce the reliance on States' general revenue which so many projects look to take from.
 By reducing the reliance on central funding, States' revenue can be freed up for other important projects.
 All Islanders (both domestic and commercial) are liable to pay the wastewater charges.
-You can read more about the wastewater charge here.
+Learn about the wastewater charge.

 I am not connected to the main drain system and have a cesspit - do I still have to pay the wastewater charge?

 Yes, even if you have a cesspit on your property and are not connected directly to the public sewer, you will still have to pay the wastewater charge.
 Waste collected from your cesspit is transported and discharged into the sewerage network via the nearest emptying point to your property.
 This network benefits all islanders regardless of whether they may be on a cesspit or directly connected.
-You can read more about the wastewater charge here.
+Read about the wastewater charge.

 Upon the introduction of the wastewater charge in 2011, as recognition to customers on a cesspit, the cesspit collection rate was reduced from £12.00 per load to £6.00 per load.
-The current subsidised rate is £7.32 per load (2019).
+The current rates can be found on our water charges page..

 Why have my water and wastewater charges changed?